You can also read an excerpted chapter in the March 2016 issue of Maine Boats, Homes & Harbors Magazine here:

-Peter’s “Hollowbody Electric Band” is at the end of an Indiegogo campaign to raise money for the recording of their next CD–a rock opera called “One Way Trip to Mars.”
-The storyline, music, and lyrics were written by Peter and Johannah and the band has already worked up most of the material.
+Peter’s “Hollowbody Electric Band” is soon to start recording of their next CD–a rock opera called “One Way Trip to Mars.”
+The storyline, music, and lyrics were written by Peter and Johannah, and the band has already worked up most of the material.
 The opera was previewed on January 9 at a private “studio party” in Bath, Maine.

 Peter’s “Hollowbody Electric Band” released their “Prickly Stickers” CD in September, and it was accepted into the Grammys to compete in the Best Rock Album category (unfortunately, it didn’t get a nomination).
 The CD has 12 songs, including 7 written by Johannah Harkness.
 To hear the tracks or purchase the CD or downloads, go to http://www.hollowbody.us/music-store/